3 Tricks to Perform Google Drive Version Control in 2023

 Step 1.
 Download CBackup and launch it, create a free CBackup account and sign in.

 Step 2.
-Tap My Storage > Add Cloud, choose Google Drive, and click Add.
+Tap Storage, choose Google Drive, and click Authorize Now.
 Then follow the steps to allow CBackup to access your Google Drive account.

 Step 3.
-Edit the Display Name and the Storage Path, and tick “Note: Please do not change the path directly in the third-party cloud, nor modify or delete the backup file” option, and click OK.
+Edit the Cloud name and the Storage path, tick the “Note: Please don't modify or delete the CBackup path or backup files in your Google Drive account.” option, and click OK.

-Step 4.
-You can repeat the step 2 and step 3 to add other Google Drive accounts or even different clouds, then click My Storage > + > New Combined Cloud, then tick all your Google Drive accounts and click Next, then change cloud order to store backup files, and click OK.

-After Google Drive has been increased, you could backup files to Google Drive or backup files from cloud to cloud via CBackup, and it provides you a flexible way to perform Google Drive version control.

-Step 3.
-Rename the Task Name, and click Add Source button to add the Google Drive account you added before to CBackup, click Add Destination to add another Google Drive account.

 Step 5.
+Then tick all your Google Drive accounts and click Next, then change cloud order to store backup files, and click Combine.

+After Google Drive storage space has been increased, you could backup files to Google Drive or backup files from cloud to cloud via CBackup, which provides you a flexible way to perform Google Drive version control.

+3. Rename the Task Name, and hit Add Source to choose the Google Drive account you added before, then hit Add Destination > Single Cloud, then choose another Google Drive account.

-Press Start Backup button to backup files between two Google Drive accounts.
+5. Press the Start Backup button to backup files between two Google Drive accounts.

-In this post you will find how to manage Google Drive version history, including Google Drive keeps version history forever, Google Drive restore previous version, delete Google Drive old versions.
+In this post, you will find how to manage Google Drive version history, including Google Drive keeping version history forever, Google Drive restoring the previous version, delete Google Drive's old versions.

 The Google Docs, Sheets, Drawings, Forms, or Jamboard files will count towards to Google Drive quota, so you probably encounter the Google Drive storage full problem, it’s recommended to try CBackup to make full use of the free storage space on multiple clouds, then perform a flexible way to Google Drive version control.